Opinion | The Atlantic elevates Mohammed bin Salman’s lies and disdain

 Now we have proof.

 Washington media has a long history of cooking up overbaked puff pieces on murderous autocrats — especially when those autocrats are key U.S. allies.
-The Atlantic’s April cover story, “Absolute Power,” about MBS — which was written by Graeme Woodand included interviews conducted along with the magazine’s editor in chief, Jeffrey Goldberg — is part of this tradition, a case study in everything that is wrong with access journalism and the immoral fixation on powerful, brutal men.
+The Atlantic’s April cover story, “Absolute Power,” about MBS — which was written by Graeme Wood and included interviews conducted along with the magazine’s editor in chief, Jeffrey Goldberg — is part of this tradition, a case study in everything that is wrong with access journalism and the immoral fixation on powerful, brutal men.

 Early in the article, Wood performs intellectual gymnastics to try to justify the lengthy whitewashing to come.
 “I’ve been traveling to Saudi Arabia over the past three years, trying to understand if the crown prince is a killer, a reformer, or both,” Wood writes.